 Lifting the spirits of our patients and families is what the volunteer program is all about.
 Many of our men, women, and students unselfishly donate their time, talents, love and attention to our patients and their families.
 Our team in blue is a presence in our surgery waiting rooms, patient registration areas and provides musical therapy throughout the Medical Center.
 Our volunteers are a valuable source of information for the patients' families and friends and are especially important when serving as a liaison during crucial times.

-Volunteers provide the following:
+Volunteers provide the following

-Since 1962, UT Medical Center has enjoyed the services of the Volunteers who have donated well over 650,000 hours.
+Since 1962, The University of Tennessee Medical Center has enjoyed the services of the Volunteers who have donated well over 650,000 hours.
 We offer both patient contact services and non-patient care areas of service.
 Our goal is to match your talents and interests with the needs of the Medical Center.

 The hospital gift shop opened in 1972.
 Proceeds from the gift shop, along with the other fund-raising efforts, provide equipment and financial assistance to various departments.
 Volunteer Services coordinates the activities of three main groups of volunteers: Auxiliary Volunteers, Independent Volunteers, and Junior Volunteers.